- Current development branch:

 Adhering to the following process is the best way to get your work merged:

 Fork the repository, clone your fork, and configure the remotes:

 If you cloned a while ago, get the latest changes from upstream:

 Create a new topic branch (off the main project development branch) to contain your feature, change, or fix:

 - Commit your changes in logical chunks.
-Please adhere to these git commit message guidelines or your code is unlikely to be merged into the main project.
+Please adhere to these Git commit message guidelines, or your code will unlikely be merged into the main project.
 Use Git’s git rebase feature to tidy up your commits before making them public.

 Locally merge (or rebase) the upstream development branch into your topic branch: